Training to be a Rottnest Voluntary Guide

 2021 Training Course Costs

 The cost of the 2021 Training Course has not yet been determined.
-As a guide, the course fee for the 2020 Training Course was $360.00, which represents approximately 70% of the RVGA's costs per person.
+The course fee normally represents approximately 70-80% of the RVGA's costs per person.
 The balance of the costs is met by the RVGA.
 Payment of the course fee will be required in full, prior to the first training session in February.